Georgia Long Term Care Insurance Partnership Costs, Companies, Quotes

 Georgia Long Term Care Costs – 2018 (annual)

 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

 The Long Term Care Insurance Georgia Partnership (Partnership) is a special Department of Community Health program combining private long term care insurance with Medicaid asset protection.
 The Georgia LTC Partnership helps Georgians prepare for the possibility of needing nursing home care, assisted living care or home care.
 The Long Term Care Insurance Georgia Partnership allows those with a Partnership insurance policy to keep all or part of their assets under the Medicaid program, if their long term care needs last longer than the benefits of their insurance policy.

-A Long Term Care Insurance Georgia Partnership policy will have premiums like Non-Partnership policies, when designed with similar benefits.
-But the required benefits of a Georgia Long Term Care Partnership policy may limit flexibility with benefit design.
-It’s smart to also consider Non-Partnership LTC insurance policies as they may provide a wider range of benefit options.
+The Georgia Long Term Care Partnership requires long term care insurance companies offering Partnership LTC policies in Georgia to offer specific benefits.
+This rule can help simplify choosing your long term care insurance coverage.
+Long Term Care Insurance Georgia Partnership policies have premiums like Non-Partnership policies when designed with similar benefits.
+But the required benefits of a Georgia Long Term Care Partnership policy can limit flexibility with benefit design.
+So it’s smart to also consider Non-Partnership LTC insurance policies as they may provide a wider range of benefit options.
 This wider range of options may provide more affordable long term care insurance.
-A long term care insurance agent can illustrate these options for you.
+One of our licensed professionals can illustrate the differences for you.

 - Benefit Period

 - Daily Benefit

 - Elimination Period (a deductible in days)

 Complete the form on this page to request long term care insurance costs and comparisons specific to your situation.